 This course is a study of basic and advanced descriptive and inferential statistics with an emphasis on applications in the criminal justice system.

-Choice of Practicum OR Criminology
+Choice of Field Experience OR Criminology

-Practicum in Crime Analysis (offered Spring, Summer, and Fall semesters)
+Field Experience in Crime Analysis (offered Spring, Summer, and Fall semesters)

 Criminology (offered Spring, Summer, and Fall semesters)